ochoag90/overtime-app/README.md

 ## UI:
 *  X Boostrap -> Formatting
-*  Icons from font awesome
+*  X Icons from glyphicons
 *  X Update the styles for forms

 ## Refactor TODOS:
-* Refactor posts/_form for admin user with status
+*  X Refactor posts/_form for admin user with status